Jim Lafayette Memorial Series of Writers of Science Fiction and Fantasy

 2015 - Dana Cameron http://www.danacameron.com/

-Dana Cameron's first novel, Site Unseen: An Emma Fielding Mystery is being made in a movie for Hallmark Movies & Mysteries.
-It will have its world premier on Sunday, June 4, at 9pm.
-Website.
+Dana Cameron's first novel, Site Unseen: An Emma Fielding Mystery has been made into a movie series for Hallmark Movies & Mysteries.
+For more information, click here: Emma Fielding

 Bone Swans: Stories by C.S.E.
 Cooney, was winner of the 2016 World Fantasy Award for Best Collection .